The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

-Although the results presented in Section~\ref{sec:qualitative} focus on the ANN detection delay, we must take in consideration the other sources of delay, \ie the software delay from FIRs (40~ms), the ANN forward pass duration (20~ms) and the stimulation hardware delay, to measure our real stimulation performance.
-The auditory stimulation delay in the Portiloop is 4~ms, for a total constant delay of 64~ms.
+The ANN delays must be compounded with the other sources of delays (here reported for the FPGA version as a worst case, as they are slightly lower for the Coral version), \ie the software delay from FIRs (40~ms), the ANN forward pass duration (20~ms) and the stimulation hardware delay, to measure our real stimulation performance.
+We measure an auditory stimulation delay of 4~ms when using a basic sound controller, for a total constant delay of 64~ms. The measured delays are summarized in Table~\ref{tab:delays}, were one can see that the most significant source of delay is the detection delay of our ANN.
+Training a faster model is thus a potential avenue for future work.

-From now on, we redefine: \begin{inparaenum}[(a)] \item True positive: the first stimulus sent within the duration of a spindle, taking this additional delay into account; \item False positive: any other stimulus; \item False negative: any spindle that does not receive a stimulus within its labeled duration. \end{inparaenum}
+From now on, we redefine: \begin{inparaenum}[(a)] \item True positive: the first stimulus sent within the duration of a spindle, taking all delays into account; \item False positive: any other stimulus; \item False negative: any spindle that does not receive a stimulus within its labeled duration. \end{inparaenum}

-Figure~\ref{fig:stimulation_inside_spindles_threshold_classification_full} displays the detection performance (taking all delays into account) of our final device.
+Fig~\ref{fig:threshold_tuning}~(a) displays the detection performance (taking all delays into account) of our final device.
 We compute the stimulation precision, recall and f1-score according to the aforementioned definitions of true positives, false positives and false negatives.
 This provides a visualization of possible trade-offs in terms of how many spindles we want to stimulate (recall) versus how sure we want to be that all stimuli are relevant (precision).
-In terms of f1-score, the best such trade-off is attained at a threshold of $0.84$ with our model, giving a precision and a recall of $0.71$.
+In terms of f1-score, the best such trade-off is attained at a threshold of $0.84$ with our model, yielding a precision and a recall of $0.71$ both.